ralsina/faaso/docs/funko-dev.md

 to the `shards` command that compiles the code.
 For example `--release` will create a smaller, faster binary ... but takes longer to compile.
 {{% /tag %}}

+The `copy_from_build` option is used to list the files and directories you want in the shipped image.
+For example, in the Crystal/Kemal version, we copy the compiled binary and the `public` directory, while in Python/Flask we copy a virtual environment and the `static` directory.

 ## The Healthcheck